Eric-Su-2718/Assignments-for-Computer-Intensive-Statistics-in-Ecology-/README.md

 # Assignments for Computer Intensive Statistics in Ecology
-My R codes for assignments in the course "Computer Intensive Statistics in Ecology".
+My R code for assignments in the course "Computer Intensive Statistics in Ecology".

-Each file contains codes that implement one or more computationally intensive methods using R.
+Each file contains code that implements one or more computationally intensive methods using R.

 Methods include:
 * Bootstrap